maxbenjs/Linearity/README.md

 - Jupyter Analysis Notebook
 - Metabase Dashboard PDF

-# Solutions
+## How I approached this task
 ---
+- Created a Jupyter Notebook to execute Python to access postgres / s3 data
+- Completed all questions from section 3 in Notebook on a flight, given the possibility of working without an internet connection
+-     Jupyter Notebook is there not to be considered as a polished analysis
+-     Answers should be correct, but the goal was to familiarise myself with the data / solutions, before completing task in BI Solution
+-     Jupyter Notebook can nonetheless provide some indication of my comfort within the tool
+- BI Solution
+-     Created Metabase Instance, with 14-day Trial
+-     Uploaded CSV's into Sample Database and answered all questions, before running into Dashboard performance issues
+-     Resumed a paused Redshift database on EC2 cluster
+-     Created 2 new tables and imported the data
+-     Connected Redshift database to Metabase and adjusted underlying queries / questions

+## Solutions
+---
-## 1: Python Code  to access postgres database & copy the user data in a Google sheet/csv.
+### 1: Python Code  to access postgres database & copy the user data in a Google sheet/csv.
 ```python
 # Database connection params
 host='linearity-postgres.ci4darskkd34.eu-central-1.rds.amazonaws.com'